 Secret Surrounding the Birth of Messiah Part 7 Conclusion

 The traditional spot where Yeshua was born is the heart of Muslim-dominated, Palestinian-controlled Bethlehem.
-But there is little, if any, evidence to support this.
+Yes, what was once was the town of David, and then became an Arab Christian borough, is not dominated by Muslim.
+And there is little, if any, evidence to support the idea that the church of the Nativity was Yeshua’s birthplace.
 We simply know that 170 years later, Origen heard that it was the place, but called it a rumor.
 But what if the actual place of His birth was inside Israeli-controlled territory, just on the other side of the hill?
 Can you imagine the impact!?

 Some archeologists have suggested that the Bethlehem of Yeshua’s time was closer to Ramat Rachel (clearly inside of Israel), as some have claimed that there is evidence of Rehoboam’s fortification of Bethlehem (2 Chr.
 11:6) there, while not at modern day Bethlehem.
 We plan to do more research here.

 Not long ago, I visited a place just north of Bethlehem on the road to Jerusalem.
 I cannot say where it is at this time as it affects many people.
 Hopefully, I will be able to in the future.
 A new friend explained to me several things.
 First, we looked a place that may indeed be the actual tomb of Rachel.
 Remember, Rachel was buried in or near Bethlehem, in the vicinity of the Tower of the Flock.